 So what’s the solution for those businesses that are enjoying using Teams, but need more than it can offer as a phone system?
 In the next part, we’ll be discussing the shortcomings of Microsoft Phone System and how it compares with the alternative: Teams Direct Routing, a method of replacing Microsoft Phone System in the backend with a third party phone system to provide more powerful features and more inclusive call plans at better cost.

 If you’re a business looking for a Teams Direct Routing solution or a unified communications service that can offer you HD quality calls, a leading business phone system, as well as proprietary solutions for business instant messaging and file sharing, Yay.com is here to help.
-Take a look at our own Teams Direct Routing service or get in touch with our team today to discuss just how we can help you and your business.
+Take a look at our own Teams Direct Routing service, starting at just £11.99 per user, or get in touch with our team today to discuss just how we can help you and your business.
 Sign up for a fourteen-day free trial to get yourself acquainted with our features and services at no cost or, to get started right away, you can compare our plans now.